keymanapp/help.keyman.com/products/iphone-and-ipad/14.0/basic/installing-custom-keyboards.md

 title: Installing Custom Keyboards - Keyman for iPhone and iPad Help
 ---

+The following steps can also be used to install a dictionary package.

 ###Download the File
 If downloading a custom keyboard from the internet, click the link to your custom keyboard package file.